milk333445/YOLO-MultiLabelPro/README.md

     - This is a mandatory parameter that specifies the path to the folder containing the images you want to label.
   - store (Label Storage Path):
     - This is also a mandatory parameter that specifies where you want to save the label information.
+  - images_store
+    - if you want to make store the images(because if you skip the images, the labels file won't match the original images file), use this parameter.

 Using these parameters, you can easily configure the main program to label your image dataset and perform labeling in different modes according to your needs.